bialet/bialet/docs/reference.md

 Escapes special HTML characters in a string to prevent XSS attacks.
 - `str`: The string to escape.

+### urlEncode(str)
+Encodes a string for use in a URL by replacing certain characters with their URL-safe equivalents.
+- `str`: The string to encode.

+### params(params)
+Encodes a dictionary of parameters into a URL-encoded string.
+- `params`: A dictionary of key-value pairs to encode.

 ### encodeBase64(input)
 Encodes a given input string to Base64.
 - `input`: The string to encode.